SansGuidon/bookmarks/sections/programming.md

 > * Improve systems : Improving systems helps remove busywork from an employee’s day, but it also makes things easier for the customer.
 > * Whether you’re getting a lot of satisfaction from being busy or just feeling exasperated, don’t forget to occasionally stop and ask yourself: Is this the best use of time?
 * [Devhints](https://devhints.io/) - Rico's cheatsheets | TL;DR for developer documentation
+* [Semver check](https://jubianchi.github.io/semver-check/#/) - More and more projects try to follow Semantic Versioning to reduce package versioning nightmare and every dependency manager implements its own semantic versioner.
+Composer and NPM for example don't handle version constraints the same way.
+It's hard sometimes to be sure how some library version will behave against some constraint.
+This tiny webapp checks if a given version satisfies another given constraint.

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers